eduMFA/eduMFA/doc/faq/mysqldb.rst

 Database connect string
 -----------------------

-Due to its use of a database abstraction layer, privacyIDEA can work with several databases with the help of corresponding database drivers.
+Due to its use of a database abstraction layer, eduMFA can work with several databases with the help of corresponding database drivers.

 The database and corresponding diver are specified in the connect string